fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ```

-Execute the `Test Data Receipt` of the AWSIoTMQTT Source which has been created, and specify `tempSensor1` which is the name of the "Thing" created, into thing_name argument, and specify `fun_switch` into the shadow_name argument.
+Execute the `Test Data Receipt` of the AWSIoTMQTT Source which has been created, and specify `tempSensor1` which is the name of the "Thing" created into thing_name argument, and specify `fun_switch` into the shadow_name argument.
 Once  execute it, the following response is returned.

 ```json
 [